 - If you are doing a serious clean up, put a little bit of rubbing alcohol on a microfiber cloth and wipe it down.

-Pro tip: Make sure to go with the grain while when wiping the surface.
+Pro tip: Make sure to go with the grain while when doing stainless steel cleaning and wiping the surface.
 The alcohol will dissolve quickly and dry streak-free.

 Say so long to scratched stainless steel!

 Using interviews with specialists, online reviews and personal experience, TODAY editors, writers and experts take care to recommend items we really like and hope you’ll enjoy!
 TODAY does have affiliate relationships with various online retailers.
 So, while every product is independently selected, if you buy something through our links, we may get a small share of the revenue.

 This article was originally published on Aug.
 10, 2017.